A Stockholm City Break with Kids

 5. Go on a guided tour of the City Hall

 The building, dating back to the early 20th century is one of the best examples of Scandinavian eclecticism and is the venue of Nobel Prize banquets.
 Head here to pay tribute to Sweden’s outsized contribution to the world of science and architectural achievement.
-If going inside on a guided tour, your kids will surely go moon-eyed over its spaciousness.
-Note its three-crowned spires remind of the royal status of Stockholm.

 6. Pay a visit to Djurgarden Museums

 Head to Djurgarden Island for its unique museums and galleries to become enveloped by the magic of art.
 It is also home to Sweden’s first open-air museum Skansen, featuring the industrial life of different corners of Sweden.
-The Vasa Museum and the Viking Museum are two naval museums that are the two best children’s museums in Stockholm.

 7. Visit the ABBA Museum

 One of the best locales to visit in Sweden with kids is the world-renowned group, ABBA museum.
 ABBA is one of the most famous cultural imports of Sweden, so have your kids check out some of their choice hits, such as The Winner Takes it All and Gimme!Gimme!Gimme!.
-Note that the treasures of the 80s are brought to the public in a multi-formative interactive setting, making it one of the coolest places to go to in Stockholm with kids.

 Book your tickets in advance to avoid dissapointment.
 We reccomend this skip the line entrance ticket.

-8. Go to a football match
+8. Go to a Football Match

-Another great thing to do in Sweden with kids is going to the match by Stockholm-based football clubs like DIF or AIK, represented by both women’s and men’s teams.
 Note that some of the most colourful matches with fans rooting for their teams are the strongest are derbies.
 Then, two teams from the same town meet for them to find out who is the strongest, one of Stockholm city’s main occasions.

 9. Visit the Vasa Museum

-Head to the unique Vasa Museum, a maritime museum that will develop your kids’ penchant for curiosity.
 The main gem in the treasure trove of nautical curiosities is an almost fully preserved 17th-century watercraft, the 64-gun warship, Vasa, which went down on its maiden voyage.

 10. Take a stroll in the Arninge Ulna Riparian Forest Park